SenthilNayagan/senthilnayagan.github.io/_posts/data/olap-datastore/apache-pinot/2022-11-15-introduction-to-apache-pinot.markdown

 - **Offline** - Offline tables ingest pre-built pinot-segments from external data stores.
 This is generally used for *batch ingestion*.
 - **Realtime** - Realtime tables ingest data from streams such as Kafka and build segments from the consumed data.
 - **Hybrid** - Under the hood, a hybrid Pinot table is made up of both real-time and offline tables.
-All tables in Pinot are of the Hybrid type by default.
+All tables in Pinot are of the hybrid type by default.

 > The user who is querying the database doesn't need to know what kind of table it is.
 In the query, they only need to say the name of the table.
 Regardless of whether we have an offline table `myTable_OFFLINE`, a real-time table `myTable_REALTIME`, or a hybrid table containing both of these, the query will be:<br/><br/>`select count(*) from myTable`.<br/>